celso/shirk/README.md

   username: 'shirk' }
 ```

+_real usernames and channelnames are added to the message structure, along with the ids, for convenience, both from normal users or bots_

 ## Using Slack's Web API methods

 You can use any normal [Slack API method][2] after getting a valid session with getSession().
 Here's an example: